-The ConXus Platform has earned HITRUST Common Security Framework (CSF) certification from the HITRUST Alliance’s CSF Assurance Program for data security and protection of protected health information (PHI).
+The ConXus Platform hosted at Microsoft Azure has earned HITRUST Risk-based, 2-year (r2) Certification from the HITRUST’s CSF Assurance Program for data security and protection of protected health information (PHI).
 The CSF includes federal and state regulations, standards, and frameworks such as HIPAA, NIST, ISO, and COBIT.

 The CSF Assurance Program provides healthcare organizations and their business associates with a comprehensive, flexible, and efficient approach to regulatory compliance and risk management.
 For non-healthcare organizations with active GRC programs (governance, risk, compliance under Sarbanes-Oxley and other state privacy regulations) HITRUST CSF is mapped to the NIST Cybersecurity Framework.

 HITRUST r2 Certification is valid for 2 years from the certification date and designates that an organization meets all the following requirements:

 - Completion of an assessment questionnaire to identify security controls, resources, and tools utilized

 - Submission of supporting documentation and evidence for each control